PacktPublishing/Effective-Concurrency-in-Go/ERRATA.md

 ## Chapter 1

-  * Page 4: The 5th bullet points says:
+  * Page 4: The 5th bullet point says:

    > There are 128 distinct states in the composite system.
 (For each state of system 1, system 2 can be in 7 distinct states, so 2^7=128.)